 After listening to one of Wellness Mama’s podcasts about the importance of having communities in our lives, and how they impact our health, I was intrigued to learn more about how to develop authentic relationships in a world so technologically “connected,” but, at the same time, so disconnected from real human contact.

 Katie and Heather shared how having authentic relationships with friends, family, and loved ones (which they refer to as “communities”) was one of, if not the most, important factors to achieving optimal health.

 Having supportive, loving, fulfilling relationships in our lives was even said to be “more important than quitting smoking,” and twice as important than regular exercise.
 In fact, a lack of genuine, authentic relationships is actually correlated with a much higher chance of dying with depression.

-Why Communities And Relationships Are So Important
+Why Relationships Are So Important

 Here are some practical ways to foster real authentic relationships in an increasingly digital world.

 Loneliness can have serious health effects including an increase in the production of cortisol (the stress hormone) and inflammation, which can contribute to diabetes, heart disease, and dementia.